spq/pkappa2/README.md

 - Structured search over TCP/UDP streams
     - Match on stream data as well as metadata
 - Setup wizard on first use
-- Ingest traffic using PCAP-over-IP or HTTP POST requests
+- Ingest traffic using PCAP-over-IP, moving .pcap files into a monitored folder, or HTTP POST requests
 - Support IPv4 and IPv6
 - Save queries as services or tags for quick lookup
 - Scriptable stream [data converters](./converters/pkappa2lib/README.md)